 Can dogs get side effects from cortisone?

 Dogs are sometimes treated with cortisone, just like us humans.
-Treatment with the drug can have both short-term and long-term side effects that cause different symptoms in your dog.
-In this article, you will find out which symptoms to watch out for.
+Treatment with this drug can have both short-term and long-term side effects that cause different symptoms in your dog.

-What are the most common short-term side effects?
+What are the most common short-term side effects of cortisone in dogs?

-Short-term side effects are those that we expect a pet to experience and develop when they have recently been put on cortisone as a treatment.
+When your dog has cortisone it may experience some short-term side effects.
 Exactly which side effects the dog gets and how serious they are depends on several factors such as the disease to be treated, the dose, how long the dog has been on cortisone and any other medication.

 • Increased thirst and urination